Mrs D Sage

 We look forward to working with you and your child so that Saltford Church of England Primary can continue to be the popular and very special place that it is today.

 In the office section you will find all the useful information you would expect such as copies of letters, term dates and all the details you need about dinners, payments and uniform.
 All payments into school are made on-line via School Gateway.
 Please click here to find a summary of the way we communicate with our parents and carers.
-Of course, if you can't find what you need then Mrs Rogers, Mrs Evans or Mrs Quick are always happy to help.
+Of course, if you can't find what you need then Mrs Evans, Mrs Rich or Mrs Quick are always happy to help.

 - Bumble bee class EYFS